NetAnts/Rabbit-Messenger-Live-Chat-Craft-plugin/README.md

    4. `Title` _The title which will show in the Live-chat widget on your website_
    5. `Description` _The description/short text which will show in the Live-chat widget on your website_
    6. `WhatsApp URL` _The WhatsApp button in the Live-chat widget will redirect to this URL when a user does not want to start a Live-chat_
-5. Now it's time to add the following Twig hook to your page template: `{% hook 'whatsrabbit-live-chat' %}`.
+5. Now it's time to add the following Twig hook to your page template: `{% hook 'rabbit-messenger-live-chat' %}`.
 6. Once all of these steps have been done, the Live-chat widget will show on your website and you can start with receiving Live-chats within your Rabbit Messenger application.